usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

 CMakeLists.txt
 --------------------------------

-Updates and additions that are specific to :inline-tutorial:`tutorial 7`  are highlighted in the :inline-file:`CMakeLists.txt` below.
+Updates and additions that are specific to :inline-tutorial:`tutorial 7`  are highlighted in the ``CMakeLists.txt`` below.

 .. code-block:: cmake